Home

 The objective of this project is to examine the likely performance of the guardrail installed on the TRC test track in the 1970’s and determine if it is adequate for future anticipated use.

-Recommended Guidelines for the Selection of Test Levels 2 through 5 Bridge Railings (NCHRP 22-12(03))
+NCHRP Project 22-12(03): Recommended Guidelines for the Selection of Test Levels 2 through 5 Bridge Railings

 This project developed risk-based guidelines for the selection of Test Levels 2 through 5 bridge rails considering in-service performance, benefit-cost analysis, and risk assessment.
 The results of this research were published as NCHRP Web-Only Document 307 which is available here: Recommended Guidelines for the Selection of Test Levels 2 Through 5 Bridge Railings